-Typically, when any of these service tests is being performed, the serviceperson should check operation visually, with special instrumentation (if available), and view operational data on the SERVICE INFORMATION screens.
-Refer to iQ Drive training information for how to view these screens.
+Typically, when any of these service tests are being performed, the service person should visually check the operation with special instrumentation (if available), and view operational data on the SERVICE INFORMATION screens.
+Refer to iQ Drive® training information to learn how to view these screens.